 Teams may practice as much as they wish, but may only make TWO (2) official qualification flight attempts.
 The form provided in this Handbook, or a copy, must be used to report the results of these flights.
 Be sure to get the signatures of the supervising teacher/adult of the team and the Senior NAR member who is the official observer.
-It is the responsibility of the team to fax your completed form for successful qualification flights to (703) 358-1133, no later than April 9, 2007.
+It is the responsibility of the team to fax your completed form for successful qualification flights to (703) 358-1133, no later than April 8, 2008.
 NAR observers who observe a qualification flight attempt that is not successful (i.e. crash or broken egg) are asked to fax the form on that flight directly to the AIA.

-TEAM AMERICA ROCKETRY CHALLENGE 2007 QUALIFYING/SELECTION FLIGHT DEMONSTRATION
+TEAM AMERICA ROCKETRY CHALLENGE 2008 QUALIFYING/SELECTION FLIGHT DEMONSTRATION

-TEAM'S SCHOOL/ORGANIZAT ilON: AIA TEAM NUMBER: ADULT ADVISOR: DATE OF THIS FLIGHT: LOCATION: MINIMUM FLIGHT REQUIRE EMENTS (ALL MUST BE MET) INITIAL IF "YES", OR PUT "NO" Did this rocket weigh less than 15 00 grams at takeoff, with egg and me otors?
-If the rocket weighed more than 4: 53 grams, was FAA notification don ne?
-Did this rocket use only motors fro om the TARC list of NAR approved. /certified motors?
-Did the rocket contain one Grade A large, raw hen's egg?
-Did this rocket make a safe flight and recovery under the TARC rules & NAR Safety Code?
-Did the part of the rocket containing ng the egg land without any human i intervention (catching)?
-Did the egg carried by the rocket r remain uncracked after the flight?
-SCORING TIMER # 1 (NAR OBSERVER): SEC HUNDREDTHS DIFFERENCE FROM 45.00 SEC: (NO NEGATIVES) TIMER # 2 (OTHER ADULT): SEC HUNDREDTHS DIFFERENCE FROM 850 FEET:(NO NEGATIVES) AVERAGE TIME: SEC HUNDREDTHS FINAL SCORE (SUM) Put only "DQ" if any answers above are "no" ALTIMETER ALTITUDE: FEET / assistance of any other adult or any person cam designed, built, and flew this rocket with not on the team.
-I also certify that no more to current.
-I understand that team membership out my assistance and, to the best of my knowledge, without the han two official qualification flight attempts were made by this team, can no longer be changed and only team members on file at AIA with SIGNATURE: PRINT NAME: who personally observed this flight, and the ab bove initials and scores are mine, based on my observations.
-I certify ization, and that this flight was conducted in compliance with the rule SIGNATURE: PRINT NAME: NAR NUMBER: STREET ADDRESS: CITY, STATE: PHONE: EMAIL:
+TEAM'S SCHOOL/ORGANIZAT 'ION: AIA TEAM NUMBER: ADULT ADVISOR : DATE OF THIS FLIGHT: LOCATIO N: MINIMUM FLIGHT REQUIRE EMENTS (ALL MUST BE M ET) PUT "YES" OR "NO" Did this rocket weigh less than 150 00 grams at takeoff, with egg a nd motors?
+If the rocket weighed more than 45 53 grams, was FAA notificatior n done?
+Did this rocket use only motors fro om the TARC list of NAR appr oved/certified motors?
+Did the rocket contain two Grade A A large, raw hen's eggs?
+Did this rocket make a safe flight a and recovery under the TARC r rules & NAR Safety Code?
+Did the part of the rocket containing ng the eggs land without any hu uman intervention (catching) ?
+Did both of the eggs carried by the rocket remain uncracked after the flight?
+SCORING TIMER # 1 (NAR OBSERVER): SEC HUNDREDTHS ▲ DIFFERENCE FROM 1 45.00 SEC: ↓ (NO NEGATIVES) TIMER # 2 (OTHER ADULT): SEC HUNDREDTHS MULTIPLY DIFFER ENCE BY 2: AVERAGE TIME: SEC HUNDREDTHS DIFFERENCE FROM 1 750 FEET: (NO NEGATIVES) ALTIMETER ALTITUDE: FEET FINAL SCORE (SU Put only "DQ" if an JM) ny answers above are "no" SUPERVISING TEACHER/AD I certify that the student members of this ter assistance of any other adult or any person that the team information on file at AIA is of valid parent consent forms are eligible to re am designed, built, and flew this rocke not on the team.
+I also certify that no r current.
+I understand that team membe more than two official qualification flight attempts were made by this team, a SIGNATURE: PR RINT NAME: ADULT N.A.R.
+MEMBER OBS I certify that I am a Senior NAR member w I am not related to any team members or aff the Team America competition. ho personally observed this flight, and the above initials and scores are mi organization, and that this flight wa ne, based on my observations.
+I certify s s conducted in compliance with the rules SIGNATURE: PR RINT NAME: NAR NUMBER: STREET ADDRESS: CITY, STATE: PHONE: EMAIL:

-FAX TO 703-358-1133 NO LATER THAN APRIL 9, 2007
+FAX TO 703-358-1133 NO LATER THAN APRIL 8, 2008 Team sends in form if flight successful, NAR observer sends in form for unsuccessful flights.